rb-rl/DDQN/Report.md

 ## Implementation

-The reinforcement learning agent used in this project is based on double deep Q-learning.
+The reinforcement learning agent used in this project is based on double deep Q-learning [1].

 ### Q-Updates